cloudevents/spec/primer.md

 - Inclusion of transport-level routing information
 - Event persistence processes

 The CloudEvents spec will not include transport-level routing information (e.g. a destination URL to which the event is being sent).
 This is a common suggestion by those new to the concepts of CloudEvents.
-After much deliberation, the working group has come to the conclusion that routing is unnecessary in the spec: any transport protocol (e.g. HTTPS, MQTT, XMPP, or a Pub/Sub bus) already defines semantics for routing.
+After much deliberation, the working group has come to the conclusion that routing is unnecessary in the
-For example, the CloudEvents [HTTPS binding](http-transport-binding.md) dictates headers and request body contents.
+spec: any transport protocol (e.g. HTTP, MQTT, XMPP, or a Pub/Sub bus) already defines semantics for routing.
+For example, the CloudEvents [HTTP binding](http-transport-binding.md) dictates headers and request body contents.
 CloudEvents don't need to include a destination URL in the spec to be HTTP compatible; the HTTP spec already includes one in the [Request-Line](https://tools.ietf.org/html/rfc2616#section-5.1).

 Routing information is not just redundant, it detracts.
 CloudEvents should increase interoperability and decouple the producer and consumer of events.
 Prohibiting routing information from the events format allows CloudEvents to be redelivered to new actions, or to be delivered over complex relays that include multiple channels.
 For example, a CloudEvent that was intended for a webhook should be deliverable to a dead-letter queue if the webhook address is unavailable.
 That dead-letter queue should be able to feed events to new actions that the original event emitter never imagined.

 The CloudEvents that are produced and consumed within and across systems trigger behaviors that derive value.
 As such, archiving and/or replaying events can be